cvillecsteele/mithras/website/guide1.md

-For our definition of the `instance` property, we set the `ImageId` to the value of the `ami` variable, defined above, the `keyName` to the value of the `keyName` variable, also defined above, and some other properties germain to the AWS Go SDK, which as `DisableApiTermination`.
+For our definition of the `instance` property, we set the `ImageId` to the value of the `ami` variable, defined above, the `keyName` to the value of the `keyName` variable, also defined above, and some other properties germain to the AWS Go SDK, such as `DisableApiTermination`.

 Finally, our resource definition indicates that it wants EC2 instances